numsecurelab/genyrosk.github.io/src/content/blog/python-decorators/index.md

 ---

 [[snippet]]
 | Whether you are a beginner or an advanced programmer, there are many reasons why you should choose Python for your next coding project.
-Python is a scripted language with an almost stupidly simple syntax, it is easy to learn and powerful to use.
+Python is a scripted language with an almost _stupidly simple_ syntax, it is *easy to learn and powerful to use.
 One of the main reasons that ~~I love~~ people love Python is that it offers quite a few specific metaphors (a.k.a. paradigms) for doing certain things.
-One of these things involves wrapping functions with some repetitively used code.
+One of these things involves **wrapping functions with some repetitively used code**.
 And so, in your quest to becoming a true Pythonista lie a type function that will help you improve and streamline your code: **decorators**.

 ## Wrapping a function